spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 # Ensure that public urls use https
 matrix_playbook_ssl_enabled: true

-# Disable the web-secure (port 443) endpoint, which also disables SSL certificate retrieval
+# Disable the web-secure (port 443) endpoint, which also disables SSL certificate retrieval.
+# This has the side-effect of also automatically disabling TLS for the matrix-federation entrypoint
+# (by toggling `matrix_federation_traefik_entrypoint_tls`).
 devture_traefik_config_entrypoint_web_secure_enabled: false

 # If your reverse-proxy runs on another machine, consider using `0.0.0.0:81`, just `81` or `SOME_IP_ADDRESS_OF_THIS_MACHINE:81`